bradchristie/taminations-flutter/assets/b1/grand_square.md

 From a Squared Set, the caller must designate who faces for Grand Square.
 It is improper to call "Grand Square" and expect "Sides Face, Grand Square".

-The caller may designate the number of steps to take (e.g., "Grand Square, 6 Steps").
+The caller may designate the number of steps to take (for example, "Grand Square, 6 Steps").

 The following variations on Grand Square may require workshopping.